5 keys to reversing the youth e-cigarette epidemic

 While there is strong demand for quitting vaping among young people, limited research exists on how to help them quit.

 New research that demonstrates the effectiveness of This is Quitting is beginning to fill an important gap.
-Results from a paper recently published in JAMA Internal Medicine showed This is Quitting increased quit rates among young adults aged 18-24 by nearly 40% compared to a control group.
+A randomized clinical trial found that young adults aged 18-24 who used This is Quitting had nearly 40% higher odds of quitting compared to a control group.

 [To enroll in This is Quitting, teens and young adults text DITCHVAPE to 88709.]